cr8or1/swgoh-po-autorotate/README.md

 ![ScreenShot](assets/app-add-bot.png)

-After you add it you can change the name for your bot and upload an avatar.
+### 10. Change the name for your bot or/and upload an avatar.

 Here you will need to copy and save the ``bot token`` that you need to add it on heroku in `Config Vars`

 ![ScreenShot](assets/app-add-bot-token.png)

-### 10. Invite the bot on your discord server
+### 11. Invite the bot on your discord server
 You can do that by selecting OAuth2 from the menu and select the `bot` from Scopes selections

 ![ScreenShot](assets/setup-bot-on-discord-server.png)